deployphp/docs/advanced/deploy-strategies.md

 ### Build server

-If you have a lot of server where are you going to deploy your application, or you are going to use CI server, it's better to build release on one server and upload files to application server.
+If you have a lot of servers where are you going to deploy your application, or you are going to use CI server, it's better to build release on one server and upload files to application servers.

 To do that create a build local task: